 her own.
 In 1993, she formed her own business, Many Names Press, as a

-commercial printery.
+commercial printery and a print studio.
 She printed and published her first fine press

-editions (in 1996, "Sam Hergo, Circus Strongman" by her uncle, Bill
+editions (including "Sam Hergo, Circus Strongman" by her uncle, Bill

 press evolved with the times, so she became a graphic designer and sends